Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

 \begin{proof}[Proof of \cref{thm:poly}] Let $k$ be the $\FF_p$-dimension of the torsion submodule of $\coker \epsilon$.
-If $k=0$, then by \cite[Lem.~7.1]{Haah2013} $\sigma$ can be chosen to be kernel free, and $\coker \epsilon$ must be pure torsion, which implies $\coker \epsilon = 0$, so the first Fitting ideal of $\epsilon$ is unit, and \cite[Cor.~4.2]{Haah2013} says that the code on any finite periodic lattice encodes zero logical qudit.
+If $k=0$, then by \cite[Lem.~7.1]{Haah2013} $\sigma$ can be chosen to be kernel free, and $\coker \epsilon$ must be pure torsion, which implies $\coker \epsilon = 0$, so the first Fitting ideal of $\epsilon$ is unit, and \cite[Cor.~4.2]{Haah2013} says that the code (ground space) on any finite periodic lattice encodes zero logical qudit.
 Then, \cite[Thm.~IV.4]{HFH2018} provides a Clifford QCA that maps the stabilizer group to the trivial one.
+The result of \cite{haah2019clifford} implies that this Clifford QCA is actually a Clifford circuit that is translation invariant with respect to a translation subgroup of a finite index.

-If $k \neq 0$, as remarked earlier we can assume \cref{eq:annmm}.
+If $k \neq 0$, as remarked earlier, we can assume \cref{eq:annmm}.
 By \cref{lem:isotropic} we have a nontrivial boson, and its movers can be chosen as in \cref{lem:commutingmover=trivialmover} by reducing the translation invariance to a subgroup of a finite index.
 Since these simplified movers have only one nonzero entry of $1$, under the choice of stabilizer generators in \cref{lem:goodbasis} we must have

 where $\star$ indicates an unknown entry, but the first row has entries from $\mm = (x-1,y-1)$.
 Since $ ^T$ is in $\ker \epsilon$, the condition $\ker \epsilon = \im \lambda_q \epsilon^\dagger$ implies that the rows of $\epsilon$ must generate